Spinach Salad with Hot Bacon Dressing

 - In a small skillet, cook bacon over medium heat until crisp.
 Using a slotted spoon, remove to paper towels; drain, reserving 2 tablespoons drippings.
 Saute onion in drippings until tender.

 - Stir in the sugar, ketchup, vinegar and Worcestershire sauce.
 Bring to a boil.
-Reduce heat; simmer, uncovered for 1-2 minutes or until thickened.
+Reduce heat; simmer, uncovered until thickened, 1-2 minutes.
 Sprinkle bacon over salads; drizzle with dressing.

 Nutrition Facts1-1/3 cups: 367 calories, 21g fat (6g saturated fat), 238mg cholesterol, 1178mg sodium, 29g carbohydrate (21g sugars, 2g fiber), 17g protein.